digas99/duo-explained/CONTRIBUTING.md

 ## Introduction

 We love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving documentation, submitting bug reports, feature requests, or even writing code that can be incorporated into **Duolingo ChatGPT**.
+There are many ways to contribute, from writing tutorials or blog posts, improving documentation, submitting bug reports, feature requests, or even writing code that can be incorporated into **Duo Explained**.

 Feel free to use the issue tracker for support questions